flux-framework/flux-core/doc/man1/flux-proxy.rst

 plugin.
 See :man1:`flux-uri` for details.

-If the connection to the Flux instance is lost, for example when the target instance terminates, **flux proxy** will emit an error message, send ``SIGHUP`` and ``SIGCONT`` to the spawned shell or other process, and wait for it to terminate before exiting.
+If the connection to the Flux instance is lost, for example when the target instance terminates, :program:`flux proxy` will emit an error message, send ``SIGHUP`` and ``SIGCONT`` to the spawned shell or other process, and wait for it to terminate before exiting.
 The delivery of signals can be disabled with the :option:`--nohup` option, but be aware that Flux commands running under a **flux proxy** which has lost its connection will likely result in errors.

-The purpose of **flux proxy** is to allow a connection to be reused, for example where connection establishment has high latency or requires authentication.
+The purpose of :program:`flux proxy` is to allow a connection to be reused, for example where connection establishment has high latency or requires authentication.